Using Nash Bargaining and LLMs to Systematize Fairness

 Translating Natural Language into Math

 You don’t need people to define their own utility functions.
 You just need to talk to them.
-An LLM interviews each party in plain language, building a picture of what they care about and why.
-Then, behind the scenes, we simulate hundreds of pairwise comparisons between hypothetical agreements (“would you prefer A or B?”) to build an approximate utility function from the conversation alone.
+Each party has a conversation with an LLM-powered assistant that builds a picture of what they care about and why.

 Searching for the Best Agreement

-The mutations themselves are driven by small Lua scripts, sandboxed “mutators” that each represent a different strategy for adjusting terms.
+The mutations themselves are driven by small Lua scripts called “mutators,” each representing a different strategy for adjusting terms.
+Each runs in its own isolated environment.
 Over time, mutators that consistently produce higher-scoring offspring get selected more often.
-We chose Lua for its lightweight footprint and ease of sandboxing; each mutator runs isolated with no access to the filesystem or network.

 Mediator.ai System Architecture

 You interact with a chat-based assistant that asks questions, helps clarify your priorities, and models your preferences in the background.
-Each party’s assistant runs in a sandboxed environment to ensure privacy, and represents your interests during the optimization process.
+Each party’s assistant runs in its own private environment, and represents your interests during the optimization process.

 That mediator my wife and I hired was good at the empathy part, getting us to articulate what we actually cared about.
-What was missing was the math: a way to take those preferences and turn them into something provably fair.
-That’s what we’re trying to build.
+What was missing was the math: a way to take those preferences and turn them into something principled.
+That’s the gap Mediator.ai tries to fill.

-We’re starting with low-stakes domains: roommate agreements, household chores, shared parenting plans.
+I’m starting with low-stakes domains: roommate agreements, household chores, shared parenting plans.
 The kinds of negotiations that don’t justify hiring a lawyer but still benefit from structured fairness.
-Most cost a few dollars, about the price of a coffee.
+A typical session runs about $2 in LLM compute.
 Longer term: prenups, business partnerships, multiparty deals (though this isn’t a substitute for legal advice, and for anything binding you should still consult an attorney).